clirdlf/ndsa.org/membership/join.md

 There are no fees or dues for membership in the NDSA, but members are expected to be engaged and contribute to and participate in NDSA initiatives.

 ## Membership Eligibility
-- Members may be any type of organization or consortia, but currently is not open to individuals.
+- Members may be any type of organization or consortia.
   - Departments of larger organizations are welcome to apply.
     - EX: A University Library, rather than the entire University
     - EX: A State Archives, housed within a State Historical Society
   - Service providers (nonprofit or for-profit) that support digital preservation activities and who share our core [values](/values/) may be NDSA members.
     - They are expected to follow the listed membership commitments.
     - They may NOT use NDSA events, projects, or publications as marketing opportunities with the exception of open calls for sponsorship (e.g. at  the annual conference).
 - Members will have demonstrated an active commitment to digital preservation.
 - Members will share the [stated values](/values/) of the NDSA.
+- *Although organizational membership is strongly preferred, in some rare instances individuals may need to participate in NDSA activities outside of an organizational membership, in which case becoming an Affiliate Member is an option.
+Please contact the Coordinating Committee Chair (ndsa.digipres at gmail dot com) if you are interested in becoming an Affiliate Member.*

 ## Membership Commitment
 Each member organization is required to identify and provide one or more representatives to participate in NDSA activities.
 Multiple representatives are encouraged.